-December 15, 2021 • Posted in In Mold Labeling
+April 15, 2026 • Posted in In Mold Labeling

 With IML printing, the design options are endless.
 Colors, logos, backgrounds, fonts and icons can combine in infinite ways to create plastic molded pieces that are truly unique and cutting-edge.
 From laundry machine panels to microwave keypads, IML can weave in the colors and graphics that make your brand stand out from the rest.
 Looking for low-gloss matte gray or glossy piano black?
 IML can do that.

+In addition, IML printing embeds your design into the piece itself, meaning that labels won’t crack, peel or scratch like labels that used adhesives.
 Concerned about your colors or graphics fading over time?
-IML graphics are water, oil and tamper resistant, and our product testing even includes exposure to UV and common cleaning chemicals.
+IML graphics are water, oil and tamper resistant, and our product testing includes exposure to UV and common cleaning chemicals.
 If you’re printing written instructions on a part (we can print in English, Japanese, Chinese, Spanish, Russian, Braille and more), this resistance to fading can mean the difference between a part that expires after a few years or less, and a product that stands the test of time.

 Do you like wood grain, but want to avoid the weight and permeability of real wood?
 How about chrome sheen, without the cost?
 A technique called Fine Expression Silk Printing (FESP) allows for minute detail that can mimic granite, marble, leather, wood grain, carbon fiber and more.
 This technique can also be combined with a second film to layer logos with backgrounds, or wrap a pattern around edges and corners.